timnewbold/MResEcologicalModelling/3ComplexEcologicalModels/WorkshopExercises.md

                                 specific_locations = list(latitudes=2,longitudes=33))
 ```

 Now when we run the model, we need to specify the scenarios we want, and labels to be applied to the output files (in case you run multiple scenarios, but we will just run one for now).
 In this scenario, we will remove a constant 80% of net primary production (which corresponds with a reduction in plant biomass).
-This is specified within the scenarios argument as npp="constant 0.8 0" (don't worry about the final number &#8210; this is used to types of scenario other than the constant-rate one we will use today).
+This is specified within the scenarios argument as npp="constant 0.8 0" (don't worry about the final number &#8210; this is used for types of scenario other than the constant-rate one we will use today).

 ```R
 madingleySim <- RunMadingley(codeDir = codeDir,init = init,params = params,